-As the changes envisioned in METRO CONNECTS unfold, effective internal communications would be critical for building a common understanding and commitment to the transformation of the Metro system.
+As the changes envisioned in METRO CONNECTS unfold, effective internal communications would be critical for building a common understanding and commitment to transforming the Metro system.

 We would also maintain a focus on productive labor-management relationships with the unions that represent a majority of the workforce.